 These are the yarns I’m using:

 Warp: Shepherd’s Lamb 2-ply blanket warp (100% wool) available in white, 875 yd [800 m] per half-pound cone (1,759 yd [1,600 m]/lb) or Maysville 8/4 Carpet, 800 yd [732 m] per oz (1,600 [1,463 m] yd/lb), available from Cotton Clouds in a variety of colors.

 These yarn’s size are a similar a sport weigth yarn.
 You will need about 100 yds.

-These yarn’s size are a similar to a worsted weight.
-You will need at least 100 yards of two different contrasting colors.
-The more colors you gather the more design options you can explore.
+These yarn’s sizes are similar to a worsted weight.
+You will need at least 100 yards each of two different contrasting colors.
+The more colors you gather, the more design options you can explore.

 August 5: Registration link available, welcome information, tips on selecting yarns and modifying the pattern.

 September 9: Share!

 I host the weave-alongs at the Yarnworker School of Weaving, a community-funded, virtual classroom for rigid-heddle weavers.
 They are free until 30 days after the conclusion of the weave-along.
 For more information about the Yarnworker Weave-Alongs and School, check out this FAQ.

 A big shout out to all the Patrons who keep these weave-alongs going.
 Patron producers get a vote in what we weave next.